Dixy Lee Ray: Early life and education

 Ray was born Marguerite Ray in Tacoma, Washington, to Frances Adams Ray and Alvis Marion Ray, the second in a family of five girls.
 She joined the Girl Scouts and, at the age of 12, became the youngest girl, up to that time, to summit Mount Rainier.
 In 1930, at age 16, she legally changed her name to "Dixy Lee"; as a child she had been referred to by family members as "little Dickens" (an idiom for "devil") and Dixy was a shortened form of the nickname.
 She chose "Lee" because of a family connection to Robert E. Lee.

 At the age of 12, Ray became the youngest girl to summit Mount Rainier.

 Ray attended Tacoma's Stadium High School and graduated as valedictorian from Mills College in Oakland, California, in 1937, working her way through school as a waitress and janitor.
 She went on to earn a master's degree in 1938.
 Her thesis was titled A Comparative Study of the Life Habits of Some Species of Burrowing Eumalacostraca.
 Ray spent the next four years teaching science in the Oakland Unified School District.
 In 1942, a John Switzer Fellowship allowed her to enter a doctoral program in biology at Stanford University.
 Ray's dissertation was The peripheral nervous system of Lampanyctus leucopsarus, a lanternfish.
 She completed the research for her dissertation in 1945 at the Hopkins Marine Station in Pacific Grove, California.
-She is known to have lived a rather unconventional lifestyle, calling her house trailer and two dogs home, and therefore contributing a diverse perspective to the Washington bureaucracy.
+She is known to have lived a rather unconventional lifestyle, living in a house trailer with her two dogs, and therefore contributing a diverse perspective to the Washington bureaucracy.